mantu7873/Email-SMS-spam-Classifier/README.md

 # Model Evaluation
 - Accuracy, precision, recall, and F1-score were calculated to evaluate the models.
 - Applied scaling and voting classifier to know the best performing model
-- The best-performing model was random forest classifier with Tfidf vectorizer
+- The best-performing model was random forest classifier with Tfidf vectorizer(accuracy 97% and precission 1)

  # Deployment
 The project is deployed using: